arifszn/reddit-image-fetcher/README.md

 ## Result

-The functions are asynchronous functions and return array.
+The functions are asynchronous and return array.
 ```
 [
   {